Love & Hip Hop: New York season 2

-The second season of the reality television series Love & Hip Hop: New York aired on VH1 from November 14, 2011, until February 6, 2012.
-The show was primarily filmed in New York City, New York.
+The second season of the reality television series Love & Hip Hop aired on VH1 from November 14, 2011, until February 6, 2012.
+The season was primarily filmed in New York City, New York.
 It was executively produced by Mona Scott-Young for Monami Entertainment, Toby Barraud and Stefan Springman for NFGTV, and Jim Ackerman and Jeff Olde for VH1.

 The series chronicles the lives of several women and men in the New York area, involved in hip hop music.
 It consists of 11 episodes, including Reality Check, a reunion special hosted by Mona Scott-Young.

 Production

 On May 25, 2011, VH1 announced that Love & Hip Hop would be returning for a second season.
 The series premiered on November 14, 2011.
 All main cast members from the previous season returned, along with new cast members Kimbella Vanderhee, the girlfriend of Juelz Santana, and Yandy Smith, Jim Jones' manager.
 Teairra Marí and Erica Mena appeared as supporting cast members.

 The season was released on DVD in region 1 on June 26, 2012.